TrueSparrowSystems/slackmin/README.md

 ### Slackmin Initialization Params
 **1. appConfigs**

-`appConfigs` is an array of app config objects allowing slackmin to support multiple apps.
+`appConfigs` is an array of app config objects allowing Slackmin to support multiple apps.
 Each app config consists of id, secret and token.

 - **id**: You need to provide your slack app id here.
 Follow the slack app setup given above.
 - **secret**: After you create your app, you can get signing secret from your app credentials.
 Slack signs the requests sent to you using this secret.
 We have provided a method that confirms each request coming from Slack by verifying its unique signature.
-Refer [here](https://api.slack.com/authentication/verifying-requests-from-slack).
+Refer [here](https://api.slack.com/authentication/verifying-requests-from-slack) for more details.
 - **slack_bot_user_oauth_token**: Your app's presence is determined by the slack bot.
 A bot token in your app lets users at-mention it, add it to channels and conversations, and allows you to turn on tabs in your app’s home.
 It makes it possible for users to interact with your app in Slack.

 <br>